sushant0709/slash/README.md

 ---

-## :rocket: Improvements over Phase-II
+## :rocket: What new?

-We have added a lot of new features to slash in our Phase-III.
+We have added a lot of new features to slash in our Phase-II.

-1. A web interface for users to interact with the application in a more native way.
+1. A web interface for users to interact with the application in a more personalised  way.
-2. Charts and graphs for better visualization of the results.
-3. Analysis for price prediction of products.
-4. Analysis for variety count of products per e-commerce store.
+2. Substituted web scraping with website product APIs for enhanced efficiency and speed.

 ---